Smartiepants109/startup/README.md

 [x] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [x] - done - Prerequisite: Notes in your startup Git repository README.md file [x] - done - 30% Header, footer, and main content body.
 Used flex to layout sections.
 [x] - done - 20% Navigation elements.
-FIXME navelements highlighting is actually a great idea.
-Might use that.
 [x] - done - 10% Responsive to window resizing.
 Looks nice on desktop, better on mobile.
 [x] - done - 20% Application elements.
 Buttons use a onhover css element to make them responsive with a darker color.
 [x] - done - 10% Application text content.
 Text is displayed using the Georgia font, with exceptions in the footer in order for it to look *impressive*